DevExpress/devextreme-documentation/concepts/05 UI Components/Sparkline/20 Series Types/080 Win-Loss.md

 		// ...
 	};

 After that, specify the value to be used as the threshold.
-Assign this value to the [winlossThreshold](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/winlossThreshold.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#winlossThreshold') option.
+Assign this value to the [winlossThreshold](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/winlossThreshold.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#winlossThreshold') property.

 	<!--JavaScript-->var sparklineOptions = {
 		winlossThreshold: 2000,